Updated by 11.14.2023

 Banking and paying bills online offer multiple advantages to older Americans and all Americans, for that matter.
 Flexibility and convenience rank high on the list of these benefits.
 Consumers who are enrolled in online banking and bill payment programs can pay their bills, as well as view their account balances, locate automated teller machines (ATMs), transfer funds between accounts, and deposit checks, all without leaving their homes.

 Physical challenges and the inability to get to a branch during service hours no longer prevent consumers from performing any of these tasks.
 Some financial institutions provide personal financial management tools, so consumers can virtually manage all their banking, credit, and financial accounts in one place.

 Flexibility and convenience aside, it is not unreasonable that older consumers worry about the safety of online payments and banking.
-Many feel more comfortable doing their banking in face-to-face mode and have a nagging suspicion that a tech-savvy individual behind the scenes—or the computer screen—stands ready to steal their financial information if transactions are conducted online.
+Many feel more comfortable doing their banking in face-to-face mode and have a nagging suspicion that a tech-savvy individual behind the scenes or on the computer screen stands ready to steal their financial information if transactions are conducted online.
 Some have heard about the risk of hacking, spyware, and viruses when handling payments and banking functions online.

 But the reality is, the risk of mail theft is also real, and even more likely than the threat of hacking, spyware, and viruses, given the tighter controls being put into place by banks and third-party payment solution providers such as E-Complish.
 The fewer paper statements, checks, and personal information that goes through the mail, the better.